SharmaNikki/Image-Classification-/README.md

 # Data Analysis

 Firstly, before we fit our data into CNN model, we have to serve it as a matrix form.
-The images are converted into 3 Dimensional Matrix (width, height, and channel).
-In our dataset folder, there are 3 subfolders contain train, test, and prediction dataset.
+The images are converted into multi dimensional  Matrix (width, height, and channel).
+In the dataset folder, there are 3 subfolders contain train, test, and prediction dataset.
 In this case we're only using  2 subfolders, seg_train for making train set and validation set, and seg_test to evaluate our model.

 ## Technique